Photo by Posy Quarterman

 My academic credentials allow me to think critically about your project, and I have the editing chops to smooth your style and scaffold your ideas.
 I obsess about grammar, mechanics, argument, formatting, and consistency so that you can focus on generating your scholarly contribution.

-MY CREDENTIALS AND EXPERIENCE
+CREDENTIALS & EXPERIENCE

 - PhD & MA in the study of religion, Claremont Graduate University